 - Increase brand awareness

 - Establish thought leadership

-- Attract new contacts into the CRM
+- Attract new contacts and potential customers into the CRM

 - Increase the value of their pipeline